Book review and summary: Scaling Up – Verne Harnish

 However, due to the textbook style of this book, this will not be an easy book to digest and to be read easily from cover to cover.
 The writing is filled with a lot of jargon and consultative-speak so understanding this book will take much perseverance.
 Despite this, the book’s utility and breadth make it a recommended read especially for CEOs and their executive teams to help them work through the issues involved in scaling up their businesses.

-Verne Harnish is the founder of the esteemed Entrepreneurs’ Organization (EO) and chaired for fifteen years EO’s premiere CEO program, the “Birthing of Giants” and WEO’s “Advanced Business” executive program both held at MIT.
+Verne Harnish is a founding participant of the esteemed Entrepreneurs’ Organization (EO) and chaired for fifteen years EO’s premiere CEO program, the “Birthing of Giants” and WEO’s “Advanced Business” executive program both held at MIT.
 He is also the founder and CEO of Gazelles.
 Verne has spent the last three decades helping companies scale-up.

 A regular columnist for Fortune magazine.
 He’s also the author of Scaling Up, Mastering the Rockefeller Habits and, along with the editors of Fortune, authored The Greatest Business Decisions of All Time.